Katherine Rivas

 Do you have to take time to prepare for your classes?

-Yes.
-Every day, I have to take at least 10 to 15 minutes to plan my lessons and activities that they will enjoy.
-It’s something that I enjoy doing too.
+Yes, I have to take at least 10 to 15 minutes every day to plan my lessons and activities that the students will enjoy.
+It’s something that I enjoy doing as well.